suprateembanerjee/Traffic-Sign-Recognition/README.md

 ### Observations

 I found one aspect of the model particularly troubling.
 The model is overconfident.
 It's prediction confidence is extremely high, often assigning absolute 100% confidence to the chosen label and 0% to everything else, no matter the correctness of the prediction.
 This is problematic because the model does not seem to give enough consideration to other possibilities.
-This is visible not only in the wrongly predicted images (among the 5 test images), but also in the first two images, where they are speed limit signs which look similar in appearance.
-One would expect the model to not be so confident in at least those cases, but it is, and has assigned absolute probability of 1, even when it has wrongly classified.
-I hope to keep working on this issue, trying to make the model less confident of its prediction.
+This is visible also in the first two images, where they are speed limit signs which look similar in appearance.
+One would expect the model to not be so confident in at least those cases, but it is, and has assigned absolute probability of 1.
+I will keep working on this issue, trying to make the model less confident of its prediction.